cubeapm/docs/docs/Installation/01_install/01_install.md

 ## Supported Platforms

-All the code of Cube is compiled and packaged in a single binary with no external dependency.
+All the code of CubeAPM is compiled and packaged in a single binary with no external dependency.
 It can be installed on Linux and Mac platforms with 64-bit Intel/AMD/ARM processors.

 ## Installation Steps